-Before you make any big changes to your finances, you might want to consider getting financial advice.
+Remember, if you’re considering making any big changes to your finances, you might want to consider getting financial advice.

 1. Regularly review your retirement budget

-Budgeting may not be the most exciting part of retirement, but it’s really important, particularly if money is tight.
+Budgeting may not be the most exciting part of your retirement, but it’s really important, particularly if money is tight.
 If you’re not already in the habit of budgeting, it can help you better manage your retirement income and make your money stretch further.

 The first thing you’ll need to do when creating your budget is to work out how much retirement income you have coming in each month.
 This probably comes from a few sources, such as your workplace pension, a personal pension, and State Pension.
 You may also have some investment or buy to let income, for example, that you use to supplement your pension income.